 Valheim armor: The best sets

 Valheim commands: Handy cheat codes

-Eating cooked meat will instantly raise your maximum health to 65 (your base health of 25 + 40), though it won't immediately fill that extended health bar.
+Eating cooked boar meat will instantly raise your maximum health to 55 (your base health of 25 + 30), though it won't immediately fill that extended health bar.
 You'll need to wait as your healing bar rises to fill it, though cooked meat's hp/tick of 2 means you will heal that amount twice as quickly as you would without food.
 So, your health will increase 2 hp every 10 seconds until it reaches max.
-Cooked meat will also raise your max stamina from 90 points to 120 points.
-Finally, the benefits of cooked meat will last for 1,200 seconds, which is 20 minutes.
+Cooked boar meat will also raise your max stamina from 50 to 60 points.
+Finally, the benefits of cooked boar meat will last for 20 minutes.